spk334/DSC680-Project-1/README.md

-Project 1 details the analysis of stroke, diabetes and hypertension data from the BBSF survey
+Project 1 details the analysis of stroke, diabetes and hypertension data from the BRFSS survey